A fair and equal value chain

 Building a better business

-The IKEA way of doing business is strongly rooted in the IKEA values and culture – they show up in our actions, decisions and behaviours.
-This behavioural part is reflected in how we do business and how we interact with each other, our business partners and customers.
-The IKEA business requirements cover a wide range of topics, including business ethics.
-Important documents covering business requirements are:
+The IKEA way of doing business is deeply grounded in our values and culture, which are evident in our actions, decisions, and behaviours.
+This behavioural foundation shapes how we conduct business and interact with each other, our business partners, and our customers.
+Our IKEA business requirements cover a broad range of topics, including business ethics.
+Key documents outlining these business requirements include: